 Appropriate Vaccine Usage

-This is the percent of patients that received the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percent of residents who have received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This indicates the percent of patients who needed increased assistance with activities of daily living over time.
+This tells you the percent of residents that needed more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's could indicate erosion of a patient's well-being.

 Ability to Keep Residents Mobile

-This indicates the percent of residents that maintained mobility over time.
-Preserving mobility can be a good sign for residents' well-being.
+This is the percent of patients that were able to retain mobility over time.
+Preserving mobility is usually a great sign for residents' well-being.

 This metric tracks the number of times residents are hospitalized per thousand days of patient care.
-Avoiding hospitalizations is key to the physical well-being of nursing home patients.
+Staying out of the hospital is important to preserving the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

-This metric is a measure of the number of rehospitalizations per 1,000 days of short-term care.
-Staying out of the hospital during rehabilitation is key to restoring the physical abilities of patients.
+This metric measures the number of times residents are rehospitalized per thousand days of short-term patient care.
+Minimizing rehospitalizations during rehabilitation is critical to restoring the physical well-being of residents.

 Short-term Care: Facilitates Functional Improvement